-A. Are sows and gilts kept in loose housing from at least five (5) days after service until one (1) week before farrowing only, where service refers to the last mating?
-Yes No Sow/Herd/Mating Records Do sows and gilts kept in loose housing have freedom of movement i.e. can they turn around and extend their limbs freely?
+Standard GSF 1.1 Gestation Stall Free complies with the APL Definition for Gestation Indards and Performance Indicators for GSF A. Are sows and gilts kept in loose housing from at least five (5) days after service until one (1) week before farrowing only, where service refers to the last mating?
+No Sow/Herd/Mating Records Do sows and gilts kept in loose housing have freedom of movement i.e. can they turn around and extend their limbs freely?
 Yes No Piggery Map/Plan Do space allowances for sows and gilts meet the requirements of the Model Code of Practice for the Welfare of Animals - Pigs?
-Yes No Piggery Map/Plan Do you use free access pens or electric sow feeding systems, which contain individual feeders, but allow individual pigs to go in and out at will?
-Yes No Piggery Map/Plan
+Yes No Piggery Map/Plan electric sow fe which contain individual feeders, idual pigs to go in Yes No Piggery Map/Plan

 B. Do you: Piggery Map/Plan/SOPs/Vet Report/HHP Use Hospital or Special Care stalls to temporarily confine sick or injured pigs under veterinary advice or under special care by a competent stockperson?
 Yes No Confine pigs in feeding stalls for up to three (3) hours in one (1) day for feeding or husbandry reasons, vaccinations, or pregnancy testing?
-Yes No C. Do you keep records for any sow or gilt 35 temporarily confined showing details as to why the pig(s) were confined and the duration of confinement?
+Yes No C. Do you keep records for any sow or gilt 34 temporarily confined showing details as to why the pig(s) were confined and the duration of confinement?
 Yes No Vet Reports/WIs/Diary Do your SOPs/WIs describe confinement practices?
 Yes No SOPs/WIs

-35 A gilt is a female pig which has been purchased or selected for breeding purposes.
+34 A gilt is a female pig which has been purchased or selected for breeding purposes.